apiaryio/api-elements/docs/migration.md

 ### Source Map Element

-A source map element may contain an optional line and column number to make it easier to handle source map information.
+A [Source Map Element](/element-definitions.html#source-map) may contain an optional line and column number to make it easier to handle source map information.
 Computing the line and column number can often be expensive so it may be provided by a parser.
 Note however that it is optional and it is down the each individual tooling on whether it is present, some tools only provide line and column number for source maps contained within Annotation Elements.

 ```json
 {